Umbaji/Yodi/README.md

 ## Yodi, Your Speech Recognition Model

-Welcome to the Yodi Audio AI Model!
+Welcome to the Yodi Model!
 This model is designed to perform inference on audio files, providing a prediction of the audio command.
 Visit our Hugging Face page or contact contact@umbaji.org to access your model now !

 ## Requirements